orangeduck/Corange/README.txt

 	:: Running ::

-		Corange is a library, but to take a quick look at some of the things it can do run any of the exe files in the demos folder.
+		Corange is a library, but to take a quick look at some of the things it can do run any of the demos.

 	:: Compiling ::